• Skip to content

 Zone and Darling Downs Trials

 All information regarding Zone and Darling Downs trials will be posted on Parent Portal.
 To ensure your child is eligible to trial for these sporting teams, please check the Parent Portal regularly or set up notifications on your phone.
 You will need to obtain the necessary paperwork from myself.
+Please be aware that I am unable to nominate students after the closing date, so it is crucial to monitor the Parent Portal.
+If you have any questions, please contact me at brendan.luck@twb.catholic.edu.au.

-Upcoming Events (Term One)
+Upcoming Events (Term Two)

 • High Jump (Finals) Wednesday 18th June 2025 (8:45am – 2:45pm) (9-12 Years)